 For example, when it comes to hot and crispy chicken, the first thing that comes to mind is KFC.
 Brand perception can help companies engage with their customers better, eventually leading to more sales and increased brand loyalty.

 FMCG brands use different tactics to determine a market’s competitiveness before launching a specific product.
-Assessing market competitors helps find all the ins and outs of the market to quickly capture vacant spots within your category.
+Assessing market competitors helps find all the ins and outs of the market to capture vacant spots within your category quickly.

 Market research is no longer optional for FMCG companies seeking to enter a competitive market.
 National retailers are demanding this information before even starting the store placement conversation.
 When you can prove to the retailer that you have identified and bridged the gap in the market, they become more willing to test your brand.

-Targeting a specific market instead of launching a broad audience product is a smarter play.
+Targeting a specific market instead of launching a product for a broad audience is a more imaginative play.
 One example is premium FMCG products, where companies face fewer apples-for-apples competition than general commodity products.

 In addition, the findings obtained from market research can assist in choosing the optimal distribution channel for a product.
 Observing FMCG market trends shows which physical or online channels to prioritize rather than assuming what is best for your brand.